eikur/sortribute/README.md

 ### Debug Controls

-The debug features used during development have been kept to play with them in case you feel like it:
+**Formal Warning!** The debug features used during development are kept in the release.
+However, as their name says, they are used during development, and you should not use them if you don't know what you are doing.
+If you do you, may disrupt the internal logic of the game and / or ruin your own experience.
+**You have been warned.**

 - **_F1_** : Debug Colliders
 It will show the colliders set in the scene, player, enemies and items.
 Pressing it again will hide them.